Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-05-06-314-hz-pure-tone-for-leo-zodiac-Ignite-your-Inner-sun-with-sound-healing.md

 tweet-title: 314 Hz Pure Tone for Leo Zodiac - Ignite Your Inner Sun with Sound Healing
 tweet-description: The 314 Hz pure tone, crafted for Leos (V2), is your sonic ally for balancing fiery energy, deepening meditation, and recharging your radiant spirit.
 date: 2023-05-06
-keywords: frequency benefits, Brain Beats, Frequencies, Brain wave entrainment, sound therapy, 314 Hz, meditation, healing
+keywords: frequency benefits, Brain Beats, Frequencies, brainwave entrainment, sound therapy, 314 Hz, meditation, healing, pure tones
 ---

 **Channel the roar of your zodiac sign with a frequency made for royalty.**